getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 myObject.a; // 2
 ```

+Since we only defined a getter for `a`, if we try to set the value of `a` later, the set operation won't throw an error but will just silently throw the assignment away.
+Even if there was a valid setter, our custom getter is hard-coded to return only `2`, so the set operation would be moot.

-To make this scenario more sensible, properties can also be defined with setters, which override the default `[[Put]]` operation (aka, assignment), per-property, just as you'd expect.
+To make this scenario more sensible, properties should also be defined with setters, which override the default `[[Put]]` operation (aka, assignment), per-property, just as you'd expect.
 You will almost certainly want to always declare both getter and setter, as having only one or the other often leads to unexpected/surprising behavior.

 ```js
 var myObject = {